Tax Resource Center

 Federal taxes are typically due on April 15 each year, and you might be tempted to wait until the last minute to file.
 But putting off filing your taxes may not be the best decision.
 Here are all the reasons why you shouldn’t procrastinate on this yearly chore.
 Something Might Come Up Closer to Tax Day “If you wait until the last minute, you’re risking that something will come up that will put you in a bind to make the deadline, like an unexpected illness or a project at work that demands your time,” said Stephen Henley, CPA, senior managing…

 Taxpayers who would normally be scrambling to get their returns finished by Tax Day have a bit more breathing room again this year.
 Although the deadline has not been extended, it is three days later than usual — on April 18 instead of April 15.
 April 15 falls on a Saturday, and the next weekday falls on Emancipation Day, April 17.
 Check Out: How To Avoid Paying Taxes Legally — and the 11 Craziest Ways People Have Done ItRead: 3 Signs You’re Serious About Raising Your Credit Score If you don’t meet the tax deadline without securing an extension, you should expect…

 Secrets About Tax Audits the IRS Won’t Tell You

 One of the reasons that the thought of a tax audit strikes fear into the hearts of many Americans is that the process seems so mysterious.
-Check Out: Reduce Your Social Security Tax Bill Using These Tips See: 3 Signs You're Serious About Raising Your Credit Score When you send off your tax return every year, there's no real way of knowing whether you're going to wake up one day with a nasty notice in the mail from the IRS.
-The thought of going face to face with a government official who has the authority to demand additional money from…
+The IRS Might Owe You $900: But Time Is Running Out To Claim Your MoneyLearn: What To Do If You Owe Back Taxes to the IRS When you send off your tax return every year, there’s no real way of knowing whether you’re going to wake up one day with a nasty notice in the mail from the IRS.
+The thought of going face to face with a government official who has the authority…

 How To Save Money When Filing Taxes